Appendix A — Certification Frequently Asked Questions

 Can I get an extension on completing and reporting CE hours if I am approaching the three-year deadline?

-Credential holders should do their best to complete and report the minimum required CE hours by the end of their three-year cycle.
-Those who do not complete and report the minimum requirement of CE hours will be subject to audit.
+Credential holders should do their best to complete and report the minimum required CE hours by the end of their three-year recertification period.
+Those who do not complete and report the minimum requirement of CE hours will be subject to the CE audit.
 After a review of records is submitted, candidates may be given an extension of up to 90 days (November 30), to earn the needed CE.
 New CE submitted is also subject to the CE audit.
 To determine if you are eligible for an extension, call ANFP's PDS at 800-323-1908 or contact CBDM at info@CBDMonline.org and direct your inquiry to your assigned auditor.

 What documents are acceptable as proof of attendance?